 Model prioritization process

-Researchers have shown that very few methodologies are “appropriate” for project prioritization [FIND REFERENCE – STUART HAS IT].
+Researchers have shown that very few methodologies are “appropriate” for project prioritization.
 The processes in most PPM tools, for example, have no research supporting their methodologies – in my view they’re “made up” and, therefore, potentially dangerous (they can give a sense of false confidence).

-The prioritization process in this webinar [INSERT LINK TO ONLINE DEMO], in contrast, is one of those methodologies (analytic hierarchy process - AHP).
+The prioritization process in this podcast, in contrast, is one of those methodologies (analytic hierarchy process - AHP).
 The big difference is in HOW you define “value”.
 The structure of the process, and the level of collaboration, are what makes all the difference in delivering a really high-impact portfolio.

 There has been an awful lot written about this.
 You could go to pages and pages and pages and barely scratch the surface.
 Instead, I’m going to focus on a couple of key aspects.
 I believe that a focus on these few things will ensure you’re executing well.